aglushkov/serega/README.md

 Adds ability to describe metadata and adds it to serialized response

-Added class-level method `:meta_attribute`, to define metadata, it accepts:
+Adds class-level `.meta_attribute` method.
+It accepts:

 - `*path` [Array of Symbols] - nested hash keys.
 - `**options` [Hash]

    - `:const` - describes metadata value (if it is constant)
    - `:value` - describes metadata value as any `#callable` instance
-   - `:hide_nil` - does not show metadata key if value is nil, `false` by default
+   - `:hide_nil` - does not show the metadata key if the value is nil.
+It is `false` by default
-   - `:hide_empty`, does not show metadata key if value is nil or empty, `false` by default
+   - `:hide_empty` - does not show the metadata key if the value is nil or empty.
+     It is `false` by default.

-- `&block` [Proc] - describes value for current meta attribute
+- `&block` [Proc] - describes value for the current meta attribute

 ```ruby
 class AppSerializer < Serega